Noaemien/q-trader/README.md

 https://alphaarchitect.com/2020/02/26/reinforcement-learning-for-trading/
 https://towardsdatascience.com/a-blundering-guide-to-making-a-deep-actor-critic-bot-for-stock-trading-c3591f7e29c2

++ Replace Telegram with email

++ Use EMA instead of MA
++ Use EMA of DR as a feature

+# 2 models trading with 50/50 split

+# Deploy as Lambda to speed up execution

 # Feature Selection

 # Execution Strategy
 + Divide order to 24 chunks and place them with day open price